 So now you may be asking what I mean by “relevant products.”
 Relevant products are products that the target audience of your blog may find interesting.
 For example, my personal blog, Sugarrae, focuses on SEO and affiliate marketing.
-So my readers find reviews about WordPress themes (like Thesis), marketing tools (like Raven Tools) and various other products along these lines to be relevant to what they’re looking to learn from my blog.
+So my readers find reviews about WordPress themes (like DIY Themes and StudioPress) along with various other products along these lines to be relevant to what they’re looking to learn from my blog.
 The products you choose should be directly (and even indirectly) related to what your blog audience is looking for.

 Need an example?
 I’ll pretend for a moment I own The Mogul Mom.
 Most of us reading this blog are moms running our own businesses.
-I recently had my fourth baby (I have no idea how he got blonde hair) and found that in the months leading up to his birth, I was looking for a lot of information on baby monitors (I ended up buying the Complete Coverage Color Video Monitor Set by Summer).
+I recently had my fourth baby and found that in the months leading up to his birth, I was looking for a lot of information on baby monitors (I ended up buying the a video monitor set by Summer).
 As a work at home mom, I need to be at the computer when he’s napping.

 Many moms continue having children after they become business owners and learning to balance caring for a new baby while getting work done can be a challenge.
 Reviewing a product that serves as a tool for achieving this balance on a blog targeting moms who run businesses makes perfect sense.
 In this case, the product is indirectly relevant to The Mogul Mom audience.